AAU-SW-P7/P7-Backend/.github/pull_request_template.md

 //If this pull request is not directly related to a GitHub issue, please elaborate on what has been fixed and why

-## Testing
-//Please explain how to allow PR-reviewers and codeowners on how to test your added functionality

 ## Checks
 - [ ] Updated / added tests for these changes
 - [ ] Pylint locally passed